 Configure the /30 address on the Sonicwall’s X1 WAN interface as shown below.

-Next, assign an empty interface port the default DMZ zone (or create your own zone) and add the first IP address in the usable range (which will be the default gateway) and the appropriate subnet mask.
+Next, assign an empty interface port the default DMZ zone (or create your own zone) and the second IP address in the range (which will be the default gateway) and the appropriate subnet mask.

 Go to policy –> access rules and create and ingress and egress rule.